MAYANK1997/polymer-starter-kit-4.0.1/README.md

 [![Build Status](https://travis-ci.org/Polymer/polymer-starter-kit.svg?branch=master)](https://travis-ci.org/Polymer/polymer-starter-kit)

-This template is a starting point for building apps using a drawer-based layout.
+This template is a starting point for building apps using a drawer-based layoutt.
 The layout is provided by `app-layout` elements.

 This template, along with the `polymer-cli` toolchain, also demonstrates use of the "PRPL pattern" This pattern allows fast first delivery and interaction with